Steps to take in a restructure/redundancy process

-In the midst of a pandemic, many businesses are finding themselves having to downsize, restructure, or offer a redundancy process to existing staff.
-It can be an exhaustive and tedious process to ensure everything is done correctly and abiding by legal terms.
+Many businesses are finding themselves having to downsize, restructure, or offer a redundancy process to existing staff.
+It can be an exhaustive and tedious process to ensure everything is done correctly and abiding by applicable workplace laws.

 Here are the following steps that apply in a restructure/redundancy process.

-3. The practice will need to consult with the affected employees about the redundancy in accordance with clause 33 of the Health Professionals and Support Services Award 2020 (for reception and admin staff) and clause 8 of the Nurses Award 2010 (for nursing staff).
+- The practice will need to consult with the affected employees about the redundancy in accordance with clause 34 of the Health Professionals and Support Services Award 2020 (for reception and admin staff) (for reception and admin staff) and clause 29 of the Nurses Award 2010 (for nursing staff).

 The Fair Work Commission has provided information about consultation requirements.
 There are a number of recent decisions about consultation.
 The Fair Work Commission expects genuine consultation about the issues, not just cursory consultation.